x-govuk/govuk-design-history-template/app/posts/2020-01-04-keeping-a-design-history.md

 ## What next

 We want more teams to keep an open and public design history.
+When we’re designing something new, and we’re looking to see how other service teams have solved that problem, we want to read about their designs, to evaluate them and to build on them.

-We’ve created the [GOV.UK Design History](https://design-history.herokuapp.com/) to enable this – a repository with all the features, scripts and guides for getting started.
+We’ve created [GOV.UK Design History](https://design-history.herokuapp.com/) to enable this – a repository with all the features, scripts and guides for getting started.

 We’ll continue to add the features we need – like ways of documenting user needs and design hypotheses, integration with other tools like Trello, and more – but we hope that by opening up this tool to share with other teams, we’ll see new developments and ideas from outside our team.

-When we’re designing something new, and we’re looking to see how other service teams have solved that problem, we want to read about their designs, to evaluate them and to build on them.